massimocaprinali/cloud-foundry-public/app_mng.md

 The {{site.data.keyword.cloud_notm}} console provides the ability to start, stop and restart application from the "Action" tab on your application from console.

-### Managing application through cf CLI
+### Managing application through ibmcloud cf CLI

 It can also be accomplished from command line.

   To start the application:

   ```
-  cf start myApp
+  ibmcloud cf start myApp
   ```
   {: pre}

   To stop an application:

   ```
-  cf stop myApp
+  ibmcloud cf stop myApp
   ```
   {: pre}

   To restart an application:

   ```
-  cf restart myApp
+  ibmcloud cf restart myApp
   ```
   {: pre}

 ## Application management through SSH shell session

 Application can be managed and debugged using the `ssh` command to access them.
-This can be accomplished through {{site.data.keyword.cloud_notm}} console and cf CLI.
+This can be accomplished through {{site.data.keyword.cloud_notm}} console and `ibmcloud cf` CLI.

 ### {{site.data.keyword.cloud_notm}} console